Looking for a career with a social services agency? Click for our job opportunities

 SIGN is governed by a volunteer Board of Directors.
 The board meets six times a year, and as required.

-Board members are elected for one-year terms at the annual general meeting in June, and elect their officers immediately following.
+Board members are elected for three-year terms at the annual general meeting in June, and elect their officers immediately following.

 Directors for 2024-25 are: